Link-Games/Scrapyard-2025/README.md

 Press "Compile Image + Source To Binary" and choose a .raw file to include with it.
 It will give you MemOS.img This file is the image that you would put on the OS or run in the emulator.<br>
 Optional: Press "Run MemeOS In QEMU" to run MemeOS in an emulator with your newly compiled .img file.<br>
 ## Run On Real Hardware
-Take MemeOS.img and burn it to a USB using [Rufus](https://rufus.ie/en/)
+Take MemeOS.img and burn it to a USB using [Rufus](https://rufus.ie/en/)<br>
+1. Choose your device
+2. Press the "Select" button and choose MemeOS.img (it is where you downloaded MemeOS)
+3. Press "Start".
+WARNING!!!
+IT WILL ERASE YOUR DRIVE!!!!
+4. Reboot your computer and get in the BIOS.
+5. Turn on legacy boot
+6. Change boot order to boot off the USB.
+7. Save and exit BIOS.
+8. When you are done, make sure to turn UEFI boot back on.

 # Credits
 Benjamin Zdunich